jamesryan83/Csharp-Library/README.md

 ------------- | -------------
 Common  | General C# functions.
-No dependencies (except .net) Common Dialogs  | Functions for creating dialogs Common Excel/Mongo | Functions for MS Excel and MongoDB Common Json | A couple of functions for save/load json files CommonUI | Lots of general WPF stuff
+No dependencies (except .net) Common Dialogs  | Functions for creating dialogs Common Excel | Functions for MS Excel
+Common Mongo | Functions for MongoDB
+Common Json | A couple of functions for saving/loading json files CommonUI | Lots of general WPF stuff
 WpfControls | Demo of custom UI Controls WpfProjectTemplate | A template project for WPF in MVVM style